ljw1004/csharpspec/csharp/structs.md

 A struct instance constructor is not permitted to include a constructor initializer of the form `base(...)`.

-If the struct instance constructor doesn't specify a constructor initializer, the `this` variable corresponds to an `out` parameter of the struct type, and similar to an `out` parameter, `this` must be definitely assigned (§5.3) at every location where the constructor returns.
+If the struct instance constructor doesn't specify a constructor initializer, the `this` variable corresponds to an `out` parameter of the struct type, and similar to an `out` parameter, `this` must be definitely assigned ([Definite assignment](variables.md#definite-assignment)) at every location where the constructor returns.
 If the struct instance constructor specifies a constructor initializer, the `this` variable corresponds to a `ref` parameter of the struct type, and similar to a `ref` parameter, `this` is considered definitely assigned on entry to the constructor body.
 Consider the instance constructor implementation below:
 ```csharp
 struct Point
 {